 An incapacity plan allows you to make important decisions now that will dictate who controls your assets, who makes day to day decisions for you, and who has the authority to authorize medical treatment for you should you become incapacitated at any point in your life.
 A Health Care Power of Attorney, for example, allows you to appoint an agent who will have the legal authority to make critical healthcare decisions for you during your incapacity.
 A revocable living trust is often used to quickly and easily shift control of assets from you to the person of your choosing should you become incapacitated.
 Incapacity planning tools and strategies ensure that you make these decisions now instead of a court making them later.

 Incapacity can strike tomorrow, making it even more important that you plan today.
-The South Carolina estate planning attorneys at the law firm of Kuhn & Kuhn are committed to helping you incorporate an incapacity plan into your comprehensive estate plan to ensure that your wishes are honored by both your loved ones and the law should the need arise.
+The South Carolina incapacity planning attorneys at the law firm of Kuhn & Kuhn are committed to helping you incorporate an incapacity plan into your comprehensive estate plan to ensure that your wishes are honored by both your loved ones and the law should the need arise.
 Contact the Incapacity Planning Attorneys of the law firm of Kuhn & Kuhn by calling 843-577-3700 or by using our online contact form today to schedule your consultation so that we can get started on your plan.